adamkurth/reborn_dev/doc/source/overview.rst

 X-ray beams
 -----------

-The bornagain package provides the :any:`source.Beam` class for describing x-ray beams.
+The bornagain package provides the :class:`Beam <bornagain.source.Beam>` class for describing x-ray beams.
 So far it is a lightweight and minimalistic description of an x-ray beam.
 The first couple of parameters that are needed to describe a beam are:

    :math:`\lambda` : the "nominal" wavelength of the beam